NetSuite

 1. Copy to Account is not yet available for all customizations supported by SDF.
 For example, at the time of writing, financial reports cannot be deployed via this approach although they are supported by SDF.

-For illustration purposes, the following clip demonstrates how I deployed our SO form customization via Copy to Account.
-As the customization was pretty basic, the deployment was successful.
-However, this is not representative of day-to-day experiences with the tool.
+For illustration purposes, the following clip demonstrates how I successfully deployed our basic SO form customization via Copy to Account.
+If your customizations are very complex, though, you may want to consider using one of the other options.

 I assess that this tool is still in its infancy and will be used/successful for lightly customized elements needing quick deployment.
 If deployment fails, you’d try another approach rather than trying to resolve the Copy to Account errors as the latter will likely cost you more time.